nsteenholdt/master_thesis/README.md

 Since only Danish job ads are desired, this script will filter out English ads using a FastText model.
 This script was seperated from the extraction script, in case one does not need to filter English job ads out.

 ### 1-3_basic_text_cleaning.py
-This script performs basic text normalization on the Danish job ads.
-It processes each .csv file in the processed_data_danish folder, cleans the relevant text column (lowercasing, whitespace cleanup, Unicode normalization), removes nearly empty rows, and saves the result to the processed_data_preprocessed folder.
+This script performs basic text normalisation on the Danish job ads.
+It processes each .csv file in the processed_data_danish folder, cleans the relevant text column (lowercasing, whitespace cleanup, Unicode normalisation), removes nearly empty rows, and saves the result to the processed_data_preprocessed folder.
 The script includes logging and is designed to be robust to missing columns or file issues.

 ## Part 2 - Exploring Data & Descriptive Statistics